DataExpert-io/data-engineer-handbook/bootcamp/materials/1-dimensional-data-modeling/zerangmajid/graph_data_modeling_description.md

 Key Insight:

-Vince Carter has played 5 games against the player with ID 1495 and scored a total of 55 poin
+Vince Carter has played 5 games against the player with ID 1495 and scored a total of 55 poins

 [View Script](./3.queries.sql)